-Ever-expanding attack surface areas combined with hordes of relentlessly motivated malicious parties in hacker-land are surely depriving many a good CISO of his or her much-desired sleep.
+Ever-expanding attack surface areas and hordes of relentlessly motivated malicious parties in hacker-land are surely depriving many CISOs of a good night’s sleep.
 The situation is dire, but it’s also inexplicable.
 On the one hand, network security threats truly present technical challenges to the even most competent IT operators.
 On the other hand, why is it the perennial case that so many companies appear to be lacking in fundamental defenses that are universally recommended?
 Metaphorically, if you lived in a high-theft neighborhood, would you leave your front door open and post a sign saying, “This house is NOT protected by ADT?”

 Let’s take a look at one especially bothersome issue: email phishing.
 Numerous credible sources reckon that 2018 will be a record year for phishing attacks.
 Banks and healthcare providers are cited as the top two targeted sectors.
 It’s a sure thing that at least 15 banks with revenues over $1 billion WILL suffer from successful phishing scams.
 Some of them are repeat – even serial victims.